prajwalkawale/Clone_Websites/README.md

 # Clone_Websites
-I have practiced to designing clone websites in this repository
+I have practiced designing clone websites in this repository